 a.
 Actions: Here the COE team may vet the submission, format the campaign materials, and templatize some of what was used.
 The team may also add to a centralized success hub and share out to corporate and other BUs

 b.
-Impact: Other departments sometimes refuse (with some customization) to recognize more impactful campaigns, go to market quicker, and reduce spend in some of the planning and campaign development areas.
+Impact: Other departments sometimes reuse (with some customization) to recognize more impactful campaigns, go to market quicker, and reduce spend in some of the planning and campaign development areas.

 How to Prove Effectiveness and Investment